GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/02.001-100/05.041-050/09.Saviour,-Breathe-an-Evening-Blessing/docs.md

 We are safe if Thou art nigh.

 4.
-Should swift death this night o’re-take us,
+Should swift death this night o're-take us,
 And our couch become our tomb,
 May the morn of glory wake us,
 Clad in light and deathless bloom.

 ```

 - |   -  |